 Figure 4.
-Bidding cost on R_4 of domain B.
+Bidding cost on $R_4$ of domain B.

 Figure 5.
-A percentage of total resource share on ${\cal R}4$ of domain B.
+A percentage of total resource share on $R_4$ of domain B.

-The impact of user U_3 submitting tasks to resource R_1 makes the resource share of U_8 drops significantly as shown in Figure 3.
-This is because at time 420, U_3 puts the maximum bid, whereas U_8 's bid is near to the minimum bid as depicted in Figure 2.
-After that, U_8 increases their bid, whereas, U_3 decreases their bid to conserve money since only a few resource shares are needed to complete the tasks before the deadline time.
-This scenario demonstrates how both local and global policy dynamically adjusts a user bid based on resource share and deadline accordingly.
+bid, whereas $U_8$ 's bid is near to the min. bid as depicted in Figure 2.
+After that, $U_8$ increases their bid, whereas, $U_3$ decreases their bid to conserve money since only a few resource shares are needed to complete the tasks before the deadline time.
+This scenario demonstrates how a time optimization algorithm for both local and global policy dynamically adjusts a user bid based on resource share and deadline accordingly.

-Figure 6 shows the total run time for each user, with a deadline of 10 hours.
-As expected, users with a time optimization algorithm (local or global) manage to complete their applications faster than users with No-Opt policy.
+Figure 6 shows the total run time for each user with a deadline of 10 hours.
+As expected, users with a time optimization algorithm (local or global) manage to complete their applications much faster than users with No-Opt policy.